downshift-js/downshift/README.md

 Call this and apply the returned props to a `button`.
 It allows you to toggle the `Menu` component.
 You can definitely build something like this yourself (all of the available APIs are exposed to you), but this is nice because it will also apply all of the proper ARIA attributes.

+Optional properties:

-If a `disabled` property is passed and set to `true`, then the downshift button event handlers will be disabled.
-The menu will not be toggled on click or when the Space key is pressed.
-The `aria-label` prop is in English.
+* `disabled`: If this is set to `true`, then all of the downshift button event handlers will be omitted (it wont toggle the menu when clicked).
+* `aria-label`: The `aria-label` prop is in English.
 You should probably override this yourself so you can provide translations:

 ```jsx
 const myButton = (